 We distribute our products through a variety of different distribution channels to increase awareness of our product categories and brands, and to ensure our products reach a broad, global customer base.
-This omni-channel distribution network includes independent residential dealers, industrial distributors and dealers, national and regional retailers, ecommerce partners, electrical/HVAC/solar wholesalers (including certain private label arrangements), solar installers, catalogs, equipment rental companies, and equipment distributors.
+This omni-channel distribution network includes independent residential dealers, industrial distributors and dealers, national and regional retailers, e-commerce partners, electrical/HVAC/solar wholesalers, solar installers, catalogs, equipment rental companies, and equipment distributors.
 We also sell direct to certain national and regional account customers, which include utilities, telecommunications providers and original equipment manufacturers, as well as to individual consumers or businesses who are the end users of our products.

 We believe our global distribution network is a competitive advantage that has strengthened over the years as a result of adding, expanding and developing the various distribution channels through which we sell our products.
 We offer a broad set of tools, programs, factory support, and sales leads to help our distribution partners be successful.
-Our network is well balanced with no single customer providing more than 6% of our sales in 2021.
+Our network is well balanced with no single customer providing more than 4% of our sales in 2022.

-At over 8,000 strong, we have the industry's largest network of factory direct independent generator dealers in North America.
+We have the industry's largest network of factory direct independent generator dealers in North America.
 Our residential dealer network is made up of electrical and HVAC contractors across the US and Canada.
 These dealers sell, install and service our residential and light commercial generators to end users.
 Over the years, we have made significant investments to grow this dealer network, and we will continue to make those investments in the future given the importance of this channel.
 We continue to focus on a variety of initiatives to market and sell our home standby products and better align our dealer network with Generac more effectively.
 These initiatives have helped to improve customer lead quality and develop our dealers, thereby increasing close rates and lowering our cost per lead.
 In 2021, we implemented the next generation of our "Power Play" guided sales process for residential dealers, making enhancements in several areas targeted to improve the customer experience and overall close rates.
 Additionally, our remote monitoring platform allows our residential generator dealers to monitor their installed base of customers through a feature that we call "Fleet", enabling them to offer a more proactive experience to service a customer's generator.

-Since 2020, we have been leveraging these dealer development practices to assist in growing our base of solar contractors that sell, install and service our PWRcell energy storage systems.
-We continue to train and certify solar installers to offer our products, and we have built out our Power Play selling system to also offer energy storage solutions.
-Leveraging our decades of expertise in partnering with our residential generator dealers, we believe we can continue to expand our solar installer network and increase mind-share for Generac's products, helping us to win in the clean energy market.
+Since 2020, we have been leveraging these dealer development practices to assist in establishing our base of solar contractors that sell, install and service our PWRcell energy storage systems.
+Leveraging our decades of expertise in partnering with our residential generator dealers, we believe we can expand our solar installer network and increase mindshare for Generac's products, helping us to win in the clean energy market.
 In addition, we have been developing distribution relationships with national solar providers to offer our equipment in their portfolio of products and services.